Spiritual Guidance

 We have several options for spiritual guidance at Cedar Cross, available for retreatants as needed and upon request.

 Spiritual Direction is also available in tandem with an overnight individual retreat.
 Retreatants often find it helpful to incorporate one or two sessions for spiritual guidance while also allowing space to rest and reflect.
+Spiritual guidance sessions are best scheduled in advance of your retreat, but sometimes can be arranged quickly.
+We know that retreatants sometimes realize a need for support in the midst of their retreat journey, so we do our best to support you.
 Inquire for more information.

 Meet John Hilpert